Built for agents. Built for humans.

 In-process everything

-Postgres pool, virtual FS, JS runtime, and the autonomous agent loop share one JVM.
+Postgres pool, virtual FS, JS runtime, cron with a visual expression builder, startup scripts, and the autonomous agent loop share one JVM.
 No cold starts.
 No edge-function latency.
 No vendor dashboard.

 Your filesystem, three ways